alicht/rails-forms/README.md

 THE DIFFERENCES BETWEEN FORM_FOR AND FORM_TAG
 This step will make heavy usage of form_for, the high-powered alternative to form_tag.
 The biggest difference between these two helpers is that form_for creates a form specifically for a model object. form_for is full of convenient features.

+## paths vs route helpers
+By design, Rails was meant to be flexible the result is that there are a number of ways to accomplish the same features.
+Routes are a great example of this - let's learn how to leverage built-in URL helper methods instead of hard coding route paths into an application.

 # Rails: The CUD of CRUD

 ### Learning Objectives
 -  Discuss forms in rails
-- What is a CSRF token?
+-  form_tag vs form_for
 -  Use form helpers to generate forms in rails
 -  Use partials to DRY up our views

+# CUD
 ## Setting up our rails app

 Fork and clone this repo and follow these steps: